COVID-19 Cleanup Guidelines

 - Ensure that all debris collected is tightly secured, minimizing contact with the enclosed items.
 Do not touch face or clothing after handling debris collected until hands are washed or sanitized.

-We encourage you to use your best judgement.
+We encourage you to use your best judgment.
 If you choose to hold a cleanup, we advise you to follow local ordinances along with health and safety guidelines from the CDC.

 Helpful links for more information